AI AnalysisΒΆ

 Robusta can integrate with Holmes GPT to analyze health issues on your cluster, and to run AI based root cause analysis for alerts.

-When available, AI based investigations can be launched using the Ask Holmes button in Slack.
-The results will be sent back as a new message.
+1. Click the Ask Holmes button in Slack.
+The AI investigation will be sent back as a new message.

 enableHolmesGPT: true